 The console for debug and command-line control can be specified on the Linux boot command line.
-The SABRE-AI board uses ttymxc3, so it is not same for all boards.
+The i.MX 8DV SABRE-AI board uses ttymxc2, so it is not same for all boards.
 It is usually specified as follows, but the baudrate and the port can be modified.
 Therefore, for NFS, it might be ttymxc3.

+'''

-U-Boot > setenv consoleinfo 'console=ttymxc0,115200'
+U-Boot > setenv consoleinfo 'console=ttymxc2,115200'

+'''